 The Almaden Valley real estate market is still in a stable sellers market.
 Winter brought about a steep drop in inventory, and summer failed to bring enough new listings to fulfill demand.
 There must be either a lot more inventory, or significantly less demand, before we see anything close to a balanced market.
-The Almaden Valley market is noticing minor softening, with homes selling, on average, close to list price at 100.9%.
-Turnover has dropped slightly to an average of 18 days on market (or DOM).
-This tells us that while there may be a slight cooling trend, Almaden Valley is in a sustained, hot sellers market.
+The Almaden Valley market is noticing minor warming, with homes selling, on average, above list price at 107%.
+Turnover has dropped slightly to an average of 12 days on market (or DOM).
+This tells us that while there may be a slight warming trend, Almaden Valley is in a sustained, hot sellers market.

 Please find the current statistics for single family homes (houses & duet homes) from my Almaden Valley real estate report (click on link for more info).